iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.act.health.checkin___1.5.3/report.md

 <img src="4_star_reviews_wordcloud.png" alt="au.gov.act.health.checkin 4 reviews"/>
 </p>

+> Was easy to install particularly for a tech challenged person.
+Only issue is that does not allow me to check out unlike the nsw app<br> :date: __2021-02-12 01:47:53__

 > App makes check-in easy and I like how it remembers dependents for easy future check-ins.
 Would be nice if locations you frequented could be remembered and used in the same way for easy repeat check-ins without needing a code or to huddle around a QR code that someone had posted on the wall.<br> :date: __2021-01-14 07:37:19__

 > Its missing a checkout button to end ur visit to a place.
 It needs a time out to ensure correct contact tracing<br> :date: __2020-12-09 02:30:00__